cursorless-dev/cursorless/docs/user/intro.md

 - Core Changers
   - `"bring T"`: insert a copy of T at the cursor/selection.
-  - `"bring T1 to T2"`: replace T2 with T
+  - `"bring T1 to T2"`: replace T2 with T.
   - `"bring T1 before/after T2"`: insert a copy of T1 before/after T2, including appropriate delimiters.
-  - `"move T1 [to/before/after T2]"`: like `"bring"`, but moves instead of copies
+  - `"move T1 [to/before/after T2]"`: like `"bring"`, but moves instead of copies.
+  - `"swap T1 with T2"`
-  - `"chuck T"`: delete T and appropriate delimiter
+  - `"chuck T"`: delete T and appropriate delimiter.
-  - `"change T"`: delete T and set cursor(s) to where T was
+  - `"change T"`: delete T and set cursor(s) to where T was; delimiters are unchanged.
-  - `"drink/pour T"`: edit new line before/after T
+  - `"drink/pour T"`: edit new line before/after T.
 - Selection Manipulation
-  - `"take T"`: set selection
+  - `"take T"`: set selection.
-  - `"pre/post T"`: set selection before/after T
+  - `"pre/post T"`: set selection before/after T.
 - Clipboard
-  - `"paste to/before/after T"`
+  - `"paste to/before/after T"`.
-  - `"carve/copy T"`: cut/copy T
+  - `"carve/copy T"`: cut/copy T.

 ## Some of the more useful modifiers